• Free shipping on all orders

 As a dog owner, the sight of dogs meeting new dogs by sniffing their behinds is pretty common.
 This is because near their anus, all dogs possess two anal sacs, also known as perianal sacs (one to the right and another to the left of the anus).
 The function of these sacs is to store an oily, often smelly liquid which is secreted whenever your dog defecates.
 This liquid is produced by your dog’s anal glands.
 The liquid itself is used by dogs to identify each other and to mark territory.
 When dogs sniff each other’s bums, they are smelling this liquid to gain cues about the other dog.

-The secretion of a dog’s anal glands are very pungent and smelly.
+The secretion of a dog’s anal glands is very pungent and smelly.
 However, in some cases, dogs’ anal glands can get extremely smelly for various reasons.
 The general term for these reasons is known as anal sac disease.
 The disease itself may have several causes, such as impaction or infections.
 This can be painful, and in some cases may cause your dog’s behind to have a bad smell that can leave an odor on your household items and clothes.

 hepper-dog-paw-divider 3